rikimbili/rikimbili/README.md

 # Hey there <img src="https://i.imgur.com/Mi3uFtH.gif" width="32px">

-I’m Raciel, currently working as a backend software engineer at Oracle.

-I enjoy building full-stack web applications.
+I’m Raciel, and I enjoy building web applications and solving technical challenges.
 If you’re curious about what I’ve been working on lately, [take a peek at my projects!](https://raciel.dev/#projects)😉

 ---